Ante-mortem and post-mortem inspection Unfortunately this specification of service has not yet been completely translated.

 - Verordnungen (EU) 2019/624 und 2019/627, die die Durchführung der amtliche Kontrollen regeln (EG) Nr.
 854/2004 mit besonderen Verfahrensvorschriften für die amtliche Überwachung von zum menschlichen Verzehr bestimmten Erzeugnissen tierischen Ursprungs Opens in new window

-They shall indicate the animals intended for slaughter for slaughter.
+They shall indicate the animals intended for slaughter for slaughter inspection.
 This is done by an official veterinarian, who releases the healthy animal for slaughter.
-You may then carry out the slaughter if you have any knowledge.
-After killing the animal, the official veterinarian looks at the meat and its organs.
+Afterwards, you may carry out the slaughter if you have knowledge.
+After killing the animal, the official veterinarian looks at the meat obtained and its organs.
 If there are no abnormalities, the meat is released for further processing.
-In pigs and horses, trichine examinations (threadworms) are then carried out before the meat is then released for further processing.
+In the case of pigs and horses, trichinella (roundworms) are then carried out before the meat is then released for further processing.